Image Credit Renovation Bay-Bee

 As we had already booked we followed the sign at the entrance which told us to go in via the exit.
 Now this felt a little odd.
 I guess if you are a returning customer it becomes the norm but as this was our first visit back I kinda wanted to see the entrance in all of its new glory but we bypassed this bit and then ended up in a cafe area not knowing where to go next.
 The desk was in front of us but we couldn’t get to it at first due to people going to the seats, others trying to actually use the exit as an exit(!) and others standing about trying to attach bands to their wrists; then there were people like us who didn’t know which part of the desk they needed to go to.
 One side said tickets and the other said enquiries.
 I think this could have easily been better signposted or perhaps had a dedicated member of staff to keep the flow and to direct everyone.
 Anyway, I worked my way through and managed to quickly ask if I was in the right place.
 So, for future reference, enquiries includes booking online and they will also refund your car park here too.

 The changing rooms were always amazing.
 Coral Reef had the largest family changing rooms I had ever seen, they were always clean and I loved the fact that they had seats for babies to sit in so they didn’t crawl around on a wet floor.
 When you take a baby swimming on your own it can be extremely tricky to work out how to get both of you changed without making clothing wet, without worrying about what your little one is up to and you obviously just want to get it all done as quickly as you possibly can.
-Well, you can imagine my face when I discovered that these large rooms had to removed to make way for more changing rooms.
-Honestly, I completely get that they want to accommodate for the increasing visitors, that they want everyone to get a cubicle but I was faced with a smaller area, with less seating for our stuff, soaking wet floors, mess on the floor, a baby changing table with no strap and no essential baby seat!
+Well, you can imagine my face when I discovered that these large rooms had been removed to make way for more changing rooms.
+Honestly, I completely get that they want to accommodate for the increasing number of visitors, that they want everyone to get a cubicle but I was faced with a smaller area, with less seating for our stuff, soaking wet floors, mess on the floor, a baby changing table with no strap and no essential baby seat!

 Getting changed into our swimming gear wasn’t the problem.
 I quickly changed William and placed him standing on the floor (he has just mastered walking so is still very wobbly) and it didn’t matter when he sat because we were about to get wet anyway.
 I then changed myself but was a bit annoyed that some of my clothes fell onto the wet floor because there were just too many of us trying to pile everything up on the one small bench (if any of you used to use Coral Reef before you’ll remember how the bench went around the entire large changing rooms which meant there was plenty of space to sit, place items and keep everything dry).
 But we managed and they still have their huge lockers for all of our belongings.
-Although the play pens next to these have also been removed so you have to have your wits about you if you have a crawling baby or a toddler!
+Although the playpens next to these have also been removed so you have to have your wits about you if you have a crawling baby or a toddler!

 I will jump ahead to us getting changed back as this comes under this heading for you.
 I left the pool before my husband and Jake as William needed a feed (breastfed) and he was getting very tired.
-I went into one changing room which was in the family changing area, I put everything inside and then looked up to discover it had no changing table… sigh.
-I picked everything back up and went to the next changing room, placed everything down, turned to shut the door and discovered the lock was broken… double sigh.
+I went into one changing room which was in the family changing area, I put everything inside and then looked up to discover it had no changing table… Sigh.
+I picked everything back up and went to the next changing room, placed everything down, turned to shut the door and discovered the lock was broken… Double sigh.
 I then struggled for the third time and wandered around with a crying baby until I found one that had what we needed.
 After calming him with some breastmilk, I went to get him changed but I realised I couldn’t.
 You see, if I had changed him first (which is preferable as he is the one who is colder!)
 I wouldn’t have had anywhere safe to place him except on a wet floor!
 With no baby seat, no strap on the changing table, no playpen etc. I had no choice but to get changed myself before him.
 I hate this and even worse he had to sit on the dirty, cold, wet floor as I rushed to get dressed.

 Once I had sorted myself the best I could I then got on and changed him which was a task when you are alone, when you are reaching for things and the changing table is bouncing as he is struggling.
 I honestly thought they would have thought this side through more considering the fact that most parents in the week would be on their own with a young baby or child.
 Improvements are definitely needed here (please remember that I am comparing this to how it was before and I know this is standard in most swimming pools which is why I loved Coral Reef so much, they catered to all of our needs and provided facilities which no other pool near us does).